quangthangisme/tp/docs/DeveloperGuide.md

 The proposed undo/redo mechanism is facilitated by `VersionedTutorConnect`.
 It extends `TutorConnect` with an undo/redo history, stored internally as an `TutorConnectStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedTutorConnect#commit()` — Saves the current address book state in its history.
+* `VersionedTutorConnect#commit()` — Saves the current TutorConnect state in its history.
-* `VersionedTutorConnect#undo()` — Restores the previous address book state from its history.
+* `VersionedTutorConnect#undo()` — Restores the previous TutorConnect state from its history.
-* `VersionedTutorConnect#redo()` — Restores a previously undone address book state from its history.
+* `VersionedTutorConnect#redo()` — Restores a previously undone TutorConnect state from its history.

 These operations are exposed in the `Model` interface as `Model#commitTutorConnect()`, `Model#undoTutorConnect()` and `Model#redoTutorConnect()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedTutorConnect` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedTutorConnect` will be initialized with the initial TutorConnect state, and the `currentStatePointer` pointing to that single TutorConnect state.

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
-The user executes `delete 5` command to delete the 5th contact in the address book.
-The `delete` command calls `Model#commitTutorConnect()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `TutorConnectStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `contact delete 5` command to delete the 5th contact in TutorConnect.
+The `contact delete` command calls `Model#commitTutorConnect()`, causing the modified state of TutorConnect after the `contact delete 5` command executes to be saved in the `TutorConnectStateList`, and the `currentStatePointer` is shifted to the newly inserted TutorConnect state.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
-The user executes `add n/David …​` to add a new contact.
-The `add` command also calls `Model#commitTutorConnect()`, causing another modified address book state to be saved into the `TutorConnectStateList`.
+The user executes `contact add --name David …​` to add a new contact.
+The `contact add` command also calls `Model#commitTutorConnect()`, causing another modified TutorConnect state to be saved into the `TutorConnectStateList`.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />

 <box type="info" seamless>

-**Note:** If a command fails its execution, it will not call `Model#commitTutorConnect()`, so the address book state will not be saved into the `TutorConnectStateList`.
+**Note:** If a command fails its execution, it will not call `Model#commitTutorConnect()`, so TutorConnect state will not be saved into the `TutorConnectStateList`.

 </box>

 Step 4.
 The user now decides that adding the contact was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoTutorConnect()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will call `Model#undoTutorConnect()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous TutorConnect state, and restores TutorConnect to that state.

 <puml src="diagrams/UndoRedoState3.puml" alt="UndoRedoState3" />